johan-m-o/BikeTracker/README.md

 ## Future
 Currently I'm satisfied with both hardware and software of the tracker.
 No changes planned for now...

+Since 2G and 3G networks are starting to close down around the world I've started looking at alternatives to te MKR GSM 1400 board.
+Nothing stands out yet, but in my area the close-down won't happen until 2025, so I have some time to research this.

 ## Hardware
 After some research (and trial and error) I ended up with the following hardware:
 * Arduino MKR GSM 1400 as the mainboard